Nuckelavee: Description and common attributes

 Stories of mythical Orcadian demons are recorded in the 16th-century Latin manuscripts of Jo Ben, who may have been referring to the nuckelavee in his description of the Orkney island of Stronsay.
 Dennison transcribed much of the information available about traditional tales told on Orkney, but to an extent romanticised and systematically altered certain elements of the stories in the process of transforming them into prose.

 The nuckelavee is a mythical sea-creature that appears as a horse-like demon when it ventures onto land.
 Writer and folklorist Ernest Marwick considered it very similar to the Norwegian nøkk, the nuggle of Shetland and the kelpie.
 A unique and solitary creature possessing extensive evil powers, its malevolent behaviour can influence events throughout the islands.
-Islanders were terrified of the creature and would not speak its name without immediately saying a prayer.
+Islanders were terrified of the monster and would not speak its name without immediately saying a prayer.
 It was often found in the vicinity of a beach, but would never come ashore if it was raining.